amarantejoacil/FormTest/README.md

 # FormTest
-Test using Class based views and Function based views Test CRUD with CreateView, UpdateView, DeleteView and ListView Test CRUD with forms.py
+Test using Class based views and Function based views <br>
+Test CRUD with CreateView, UpdateView, DeleteView and ListView <br>
+Test CRUD with forms.py